ollie-herridge10/Project1/README.md

 # Testing
 ### Lighthouse
-* Happy with this score, although the accessability could have been a little better but it was to be expected with large and busy hero images and a bright bluey/green colour that I used.
+* Happy with this score, although the accessibility could have been a little better but it was to be expected with large and busy hero images and a bright bluey/green colour that I used.
 ![Lighthouse](assets/images/Lighthouse.png)

 ### HTML